gbagush/MCServerStatusBot/README.md

 Before using this project, you need to have the following prerequisites:

-* Python installed on your machine.
-You can download and install the latest version of Python from the official website: https://www.python.org/downloads/
+* Python3 and Python3-pip installed on your machine.
 * A Minecraft server running on a publicly accessible host with the `enable-query` option set to `true` in the `server.properties` file.
 * A Discord account and access to a Discord server where you have permissions to create and manage webhooks.
 * Basic knowledge of Python programming and command line interface.